 16 .
-Utilities (TRPA Checklist Questions) ر ou - - cept for planned improvements, will the proposal result in a need for new systems, substantial alterations to the following utilities: Yes No No, with mitigation Data a.
-Power or natural gas? \boxtimes b.
-Communication systems? \boxtimes c.
-Utilize additional water which amount will exceed the maximum permitted capacity of the service provider? \boxtimes d.
-Utilize additional sewage treatment capacity which amount will exceed the maximum permitted capacity of the sewage treatment provider? \boxtimes e.
-Storm water drainage? \boxtimes f.
-Solid waste and disposal? \boxtimes Ut ilities/Service Systems (CEQA Checklist Questions) Potentially Significant LTS with Mitigation LTS Impact No Impact 1.
+Utilities (TRPA Checklist Questions) ent cept for planned improvements, will the proposal result in a need for new systems, substantial alterations to the following utilities: Yes No No, with mitigation Data insufficient a.
+Power or natural gas? $\boxtimes$ b.
+Communication systems? $\boxtimes$ c.
+Utilize additional water which amount will exceed the maximum permitted capacity of the service provider? $\boxtimes$ d.
+Utilize additional sewage treatment capacity which amount will exceed the maximum permitted capacity of the sewage treatment provider? $\boxtimes$ e.
+Storm water drainage? $\boxtimes$ f.
+Solid waste and disposal? $\boxtimes$ Ut ilities/Service Systems (CEQA Checklist Questions) Potentially Significant LTS with Mitigation LTS Impact No Impact 1.
 Require or result in the relocation or construction of new or expanded water, wastewater treatment or stormwater drainage, electric power, natural gas, or telecommunication facilities, the construction or relocation of which could cause significant environmental effects?
-(CEQA XIXa) 2.
+(CEQA XIXa) $\boxtimes$ 2.
 Have sufficient water supplies available to serve the and reasonably foreseeable future development during normal, dry, and multiple dry years?
-(CEQA XIXb) \boxtimes 3.
+(CEQA XIXb) $\boxtimes$

+Ut Ilities/Service Systems (CEQA Checklist Questions) Potentially Significant LTS with Mitigation LTS Impact No Impact 3.
 Result in a determination by the wastewater treatment provider that serves or may serve the Project that it has adequate capacity to serve the Project's projected demand in addition to the provider's existing commitments?
-(CEQA XIXc) \boxtimes 4.
+(CEQA XIXc) $\boxtimes$ 4.
 Generate solid waste in excess of State or local standards, or in excess of the capacity of local infrastructure, or otherwise impair the attainment of solid waste reduction goals?
-(CEQA XIXd) 5.
+(CEQA XIXd) $\boxtimes$ 5.
 Comply with federal, state, and local management and reduction statutes and regulations related to solid waste?
-(CEQA XIXe) \boxtimes any necessary public utility projects (e.g., Liberty Utility 625/650 Line Upgrade Project) would be required to ensure that impacts are identified and mitigated.
-Thus, this impact would be less than significant.

-TRPA Questions 16.a-16.f:

-Adoption of the proposed amendments may encourage new residential development densities that could increase localized demand for power, water, sewage and solid waste that, in turn, could require new or improved facilities.
-However, as with other project development anticipated under buildout of the 2012 RPU, environmental review of

-The proposed amendments do not include any change to the overall number of units proposed, as there are no changes to the growth management system.
-While individual households may use different amounts of public utilities depending on how they are using the home, any changes are anticipated to be small relative to the overall capacity available.
-Thus, the proposed amendments will not result in the need for new systems, or substantial alterations to utility providers.

-Please refer TRPA questions 16.a-16.f above.
-17. Human Health (TRPA Checklist Questions) Will the proposal result in: Yes No No, with mitigation Data insufficient a.
-Creation of any health hazard or potential health hazard (excluding mental health)? \boxtimes b.
-Exposure of people to potential health hazards? \boxtimes Discussion TRPA Questions 17.a and 17.b: The proposed amendments will not create health hazards.
+(CEQA XIXe) $\boxtimes$ Dis cussion TRI PA Questions 16.a-16.f: loc Ho any Adoption of the proposed amendments may encourage new residential development densities that could increase localized demand for power, water, sewage and solid waste that, in turn, could require new or improved facilities.
+However, as with other project development anticipated under buildout of the 2012 RPU, environmental review of any necessary public utility projects (e.g., Liberty Utility 625/650 Line Upgrade Project) would be required to ensure that impacts are identified and mitigated.
+Thus, this impact would be less than significant. cha uti cap e proposed amendments do not include any change to the overall number of units proposed amendments do not include any change to the growth management system.
+While individual households may use differ lities depending on how they are using the home, any changes are anticipated to be spacity available.
+Thus, the proposed amendments will not result in the need for new spacified in the need for new spacing to utility providers. ent an mall re nounts o of public the ov c verall CE QA Questions 16.1-16.5: Ple ase refer TRPA questions 16.a-16.f above.
+17 .
+Human Health (TRPA Checklist Questions) r) ion ient Wi Il the proposal result in: Yes o N No, with mitigation Data insufficient a.
+Creation of any health hazard or potential health hazard (excluding mental health)? $\boxtimes$ b.
+Exposure of people to potential health hazards? $\boxtimes$ Dis cussion TRI PA Questions 17.a and 17.b: The The proposed amendments will not create health hazards.
 Individual projects must complete project-level analysis and mitigate for any temporary health hazards related to construction or storage of construction related materials.
-18. Scenic Resources/Community Design (TRPA Checklist Questions) Current and historic status of the scenic resources standards can be found at the links below: Built Environment Other Areas Roadway and Shoreline Units Will the proposal: Yes ON No, with mitigation Data insufficient public road or other public area?

-ordinance, Community Plan, or Area Plan?
+TRPA--IEC 37 of 49 10/2023

+18. Scenic Resources/Community Design (TRPA Checklist Questions)